pholser/junit-quickcheck/README.md

 If you wish to add a generator for a type without having to use `@From`, you can package your `Generator` in a [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) JAR file and place the JAR on the class path. junit-quickcheck will make those generators available for use.
-Any generators you supply in this manner for already-supported types complement the built-in generators; they do not override them.
+The generators in the module `junit-quickcheck-generators` are loaded via this mechanism also; any generators you supply and make available to the `ServiceLoader` complement these generators rather than override them.

 Custom generators for types that are functional interfaces override the built-in means of generation for such types.
 This is usually necessary for functional interfaces that involve generics.